micahthomas/dot-files/README.md

+# Note:

+This is a fork of martin-svk/dot-files.
+I will be focusing on archlinux.
+Will be updating the install.sh to work with ArchLinux

 # Well documented, terminal centric web developer's dot files

 Hey everybody.
 I am Martin, a software developer with an obsession for workflow improvement.